Jefferson Parish Library: Background

-Jefferson Parish, a long, narrow strip of land in southeastern Louisiana, stretches from the southern shore of Lake Pontchartrain to Grand Isle on the Gulf of Mexico.
-Adjacent to Orleans and Plaquemines Parishes on the east and St. Charles and Lafourche Parishes on the west, it was named after President Thomas Jefferson, who was responsible for the Louisiana Purchase.
+Jefferson Parish is a long, narrow strip of land in southeastern Louisiana that stretches 60 miles, from the southern shore of Lake Pontchartrain to Grand Isle on the Gulf of Mexico.
+Adjacent to Orleans and Plaquemines Parishes on the east and St. Charles and Lafourche Parishes on the west, it was established on February 11, 1825, and named after President Thomas Jefferson, commemorating his role in the Louisiana Purchase of 1803.